hellas-ai/protoproto/README.md

 # Hellas Protocol Prototyping Sandbox

-Here will be the garden where we grow the `hellas-core` crate while experimenting with protocol designs and implementations.
+Here will be the garden where we grow the `hellas-protocol` crate while experimenting with protocol designs and implementations.

 Guiding principles:

 - High throughput
 - Minimize coordination (avoid the chain in the hotpath)
 - Fixed-functionality over needless flexibility

+## Crates here

+- [hellas-protocol](./hellas-protocol) is the data types / state machines implementing the protocol
+- [native-node](./native-node) is the real node
+- [web-node](./web-node) puts the node in a browser
+- [hades](./hades) is the block explorer / debugging interface